hivesolutions/appier/doc/models.md

 ### Persistence

-To create a message you can do:
+To create a message just do:

 ```python
 message = Message()